INTERVIEW AND PICTURES BY MARKO SYRJÄLÄ AND ARTO LEHTINEN

 SOMEWHERE OUT IN SPACE?

 Yeah, it was just perfect!
-Songs like "Valley Of The Kings" are just perfect, Kai is perfect with his composing and a really nice guy.
-If you have problems so you can’t continue, then afterwards we just sorted it out so we have no problems at all.
+Songs like “Valley Of The Kings” are perfect; Kai is perfect with his composing and a really nice guy.
+If you have problems so you can’t continue, then afterward we just sorted it out, so we have no problems at all.
 That’s why we always enjoy meeting each other and always talk about doing something together again, just for a song or whatever, not as a band or a project but just for a song.
 Why not?

-During that period the whole metal scene wasn’t doing too well in Europe or anywhere?
-How was the overall response for Gamma Ray and how many people did you pulled at shows in Germany?
+During that period, the whole metal scene wasn’t doing too well in Europe or anywhere?
+How was Gamma Ray’s overall response, and how many people did you pull at shows in Germany?

-I don’t think that compared to now it was so much down.
-There were always coming a lot of people, over a thousand people, which now is really hard to achieve.
+I don’t think that compared to now, it was so much down.
+There were always coming to many people, over a thousand people, which is really hard to achieve.
 There’s always this basic amount of fans of metal.
-I don’t think it will ever die because you have these basic fans that are the truest and they stay there.
-Of course we have peaks and lows but it’s always there and it will always be there.
+I don’t think it will ever die because you have these basic fans who are the truest and stay there.
+Of course, we have peaks and lows, but it’s always there, and it will always be there.

 You left Gamma Ray after INSANITY AND GENIUS.
-There were a lot of rumours about the break up and about the reasons behind that decision.
+There were a lot of rumors about the breakup and about the reasons behind that decision.
 One was that you wanted to concentrate on your work in an electronics company.
-One rumour was saying that the distance between you and Kai was too long and one was saying that you were out because you were seriously trying to get a job from Judas Priest.
+One rumor was saying that the distance between you and Kai was too long, and one was saying that you were out because you were seriously trying to get a job from Judas Priest.
 What’s the truth here?

 The fact is that there were many reasons.
 One thing was that I couldn’t move to Hamburg because of my job.
-I have to pay for my house and my car and everything and if I would move to Hamburg with no job and almost no money from the band, I couldn’t do it.
-But they didn’t understand it, for them I had to move up to concentrate on the new album.
-I said "Guys, I can’t!"
-Even now you have so many bands where people come out from America and different parts of the world and it’s working, so I didn’t understand that point.
-And of course I tried with Judas Priest; I was just trying it out.
-I sent them my tape, they liked it and I was happy about it.
-So in the end I said this to Kai and they asked what I would do if I got the job and I said "I would do the job, I’m sorry".
+I have to pay for my house and my car and everything, and if I would move to Hamburg with no job and almost no money from the band, I couldn’t do it.
+But they didn’t understand it.
+For them, I had to move up to concentrate on the new album.
+I said, “Guys, I can’t!”
+Even now, you have so many bands where people come out from America and different parts of the world, and it’s working, so I didn’t understand that point.
+And of course, I tried with Judas Priest; I was just trying it out.
+I sent them my tape, they liked it, and I was happy about it.
+So in the end, I said this to Kai, and they asked what I would do if I got the job, and I said, “I would do the job, I’m sorry.”
 I’m honest, sorry.
 And it was a time where they wanted to sing their own songs.
-Dirk not only sung on the demo, he sung his song on the album and I said, "Hey, you guys don’t really need a vocalist anymore".
+Dirk sang on the demo, he sang his song on the album, and I said, “Hey, you guys don’t really need a vocalist anymore.”
 There were so many reasons, not just one, but the biggest reason was that the vibe just wasn’t there anymore.
 For me, that’s the most important point.
 But now it’s all sorted out.

 SOMETHING ABOUT JUDAS PRIEST

 I never went to an audition.
-I sent my tape, videos with Gamma Ray and stuff, they really liked it and I know that for KK Downing I was at the top of the list.
+I sent my tape, videos with Gamma Ray, and stuff.
+They really liked it, and I know that for KK Downing, I was at the top of the list.
 But I heard that Glenn Tipton didn’t like my English too much because I’m German.
-That was the very first thing I said to Jayne Andrews, "I’m not going to make it because I’m German!"
-"No no, it’s got nothing to do with that!"
-I was waiting for two and a half years to get a reaction and only thing I heard was that at one point Glenn was going to do a solo album.
-They were waiting and waiting and waiting and I was waiting and waiting and waiting.
-Nothing happened and suddenly a letter came that they had found their man.
-That was most disappointing moment for me.
-Now I have no problems with it because I have a great band going on and Priest had a fucking great singer with Tim Owens.
+That was the very first thing I said to Jayne Andrews, “I’m not going to make it because I’m German!”
+“No, no, it’s got nothing to do with that!”
+I was waiting for two and a half years to get a reaction, and the only thing I heard was that Glenn was going to do a solo album at one point.
+They were waiting and waiting and waiting, and I was waiting and waiting and waiting.
+Nothing happened, and suddenly a letter came that they had found their man.
+That was the most disappointing moment for me.
+Now I have no problems with it because I have a great band going on, and Priest had a fucking great singer with Tim Owens.
 He was really doing a good job.